Abstract Binding Tree (ABT) Nodes¶

 Variable Reference¶

-Represents a variable reference with a name (varName
+Represents a variable reference with a name (varName) and an optional unique identifier (id).

 Function Nodes¶